-The IOSS enables online sellers to calculate and collect VAT from their customers at an online checkout and declare and pay it directly to EU tax authorities.
+The IOSS is the electronic portal that online sellers outside the EU can use to calculate and collect VAT from their customers at an online checkout and declare and pay it directly to EU tax authorities.
 Although using the IOSS is not mandatory, it might be the most convenient way to manage this new VAT obligation.

 If your business is not located in the EU, you will normally need to appoint an EU-established intermediary to fulfil your VAT obligations under the IOSS.

 The IOSS covers business to consumer (B2C) distance sales of goods that are

 Dispatched or transported from outside of the EU at the time they are sold.